google/graphicsfuzz/docs/build_from_command_line.md

 git clone git@github.com:google/graphicsfuzz.git
 ```

-In the following, we assume you have checked out the graphicsfuzz repository in
-a directory called `graphicsfuzz`.
-All shell snippets assume to start in that
+In the following, all shell snippets assume to start in the directory where this
-directory.
-We also assume you are on a Linux host, Windows commands may differ
+repo was cloned.
+We also assume you are on a Linux host, Windows commands may
-slightly.
+differ slightly.

 ## Build the server

-Use maven:

 ```shell
 # Regular build